milos85vasic/Groot/README.md

 Build config class contains information about module name and version.
 In Java for example we have BuildConfig.java, in Kotlin BuildKotlin.kt, in Groovy BuildConfig.groovy and so on.

-# Source code notes
+# Tryouts
-Main module in Groot source code is Groot.
-However, there are some additional modules - Tryout modules.
+You can find Groot tryout examples in [https://github.com/milos85vasic/Groot-Tryouts](https://github.com/milos85vasic/Groot-Tryouts).
-Each of them has a purpose to check if Groot is providing everything needed to build properly.
+Each module has a purpose to check if Groot is providing everything needed to build properly.

 # Android
 TBD.